ken20020209/HCIproject/README.md

 or

-open dist file on web server
+open dist file on web server then open landing/index.html

-open landing/index.html